Battle of Nam Bac: Siege

 In October 1967, as the dry season began, the Royalists tried to hang onto their positions while extending their lines a bit.
 On 7 October the communists drove Groupement Mobile 15 from their position to the southeast of Nam Bac.
 However, the RLA irregulars briefly captured Nam Thuam, and managed to seize another air strip at Muang Xay, but could only hold it until 3 November.
 Meantime, RLA forces outside the besieged valley mounted Operation Linkup.
 On 15 November, some of General Vang Pao's guerrillas were airlifted closer to the siege and began marching westward in a relief column.

 In early December, before Vang Pao's Operation Linkup troops could arrive in Nam Bac, the North Vietnamese committed the entire battle-hardened PAVN 316th Division, along with part of the 335th Independent Regiment, to the battle.
-With a monthly combat casualty toll of 42 killed in action and 72 wounded in action, Bounchanh revamped the valley's defenses, which now included two 105mm howitzers.
+With a monthly combat casualty toll of 42 killed in action and 72 wounded in action, Bounchanh revamped the valley's defenses, which now included two 105 mm howitzers.
 A major resupply push began on 20 December.
 Additionally, diversionary actions were staged by guerrillas west of Nam Bac around Nam Tha, and Vang Pao increased manpower in his relief force to the east.
 Groupement Mobile 15 was helilifted to meet them.
-Then too, one more reinforcement battalion, Bataillon Volontaire 2 (Volunteer Battalion 2) of non-royalist allies, Forces Armees Neutralistes (Neutral Army Forces), was helioed to the junction of the Nam Ou and Nam Nga rivers, about half way between Luang Prabang and Nam Bac.
+Then too, one more reinforcement battalion, Bataillon Volontaire 2 (Volunteer Battalion 2) of non-royalist allies, Forces Armees Neutralistes (Neutral Army Forces), was helioed to the junction of the Nam Ou and Nam Nga rivers, about halfway between Luang Prabang and Nam Bac.

 During the year, Shackley authored an embassy position paper entitled U. S. Policy in Northern Laos.
 It called for a Royalist occupation of positions along a northern defensive line running west to east along the axis Muong Sing – Muong Sai – Nam Bac – Phou Pha Thi.
 The position paper cautioned, "Refrain from actions which could provoke serious enemy retaliation".